Yang--Mills--Connes Theory and Quantum Principal $SU(N)$--Bundles over Toric Non--Commutative Manifolds

 given by In accordance with Section 3 of reference \cite{sald2}, we have $\varrho^V(\overline{e}_k)=T^\r_k$ (see equation (\ref{modulestrucute})), where $\overline{e}_k$ is the canonical basis of $B^{s_V}$.
 In this way, the inner product of equation (\ref{4.3.f27}) agrees with the one proposed on references \cite{guin,guin2}. \begin{Definition} We define the non--commutative analytical Yang--Mills functional as (see Definition \ref{compatiblemetric})

 \end{Definition} This functional is invariant under the standard action of the group $U(E^V_\r)$ of unitary operators of $E^V_\r$ \cite{con,lan,guin,guin2}.
-It is worth mentioning that when the operator {\it admits a formally adjoint operator}
+When the operator {\it admits a formally adjoint operator}

-with respect to $\langle\langle-|-\rangle\rangle_\r$ for all qlc $\widehat{\nabla}$ compatible with the metric, we can perform a variation on the functional $\YM$ of the form for $t$ $\in$ $\R$ and $\widehat{\Lambda}:E^V_\r \longrightarrow E^V_\r\otimes_B \Omega^1_\D(B)$ being a Hermitian right $B$--linear map, and one obtains the {\it non--commutative analytical Yang--Mills equation} (\cite{lan2})
+with respect to $\langle\langle-|-\rangle\rangle_\r$ for all qlc $\widehat{\nabla}$ compatible with the metric, we can perform a variation on the functional $\YM$ of the form for $t$ $\in$ $\R$ and $\widehat{\Lambda}:E^V_\r \longrightarrow E^V_\r\otimes_B \Omega^1_\D(B)$ being a Hermitian right $B$--linear map, and one obtains the {\it non--commutative analytical Yang--Mills equation}

 This happens, for example, for toric non--commutative manifolds as the reader can verify in reference \cite{lan4,lan2}.
-We will refer to equation (\ref{4.3.f29}) as the {\it non--commutative analytical Yang--Mills equation} and solutions of this equation will be called {\it Yang--Mills quantum linear connections}.
+We will refer to equation (\ref{4.3.f29}) as the {\it non--commutative analytical Yang--Mills equation} and solutions of this equation will be called {\it Yang--Mills quantum linear connections} (Yang--Mills qlc's).